0atman/noboilerplate/scripts/35-adhd-a-left-handed-brain.md

 As I mentioned in my coping mechanisms video, I have ADHD.

 I was diagnosed in school in the early 90s, and have recently started taking medication after an adult diagnosis.

+My adhd has profoundly shaped my life as a child and through to adulthood.

 I made this video to tell you my story, but also to share everything that I've learned along the way.